Energy Policy & Costs

 📋 The Loop

 Private foundations fund advocacy groups.
 Those groups lobby Beacon Hill for mandates.
 Legislators pass laws with "full cost recovery" for developers.
 Foreign developers get guaranteed contracts.
 RGGI extracts $200M/year from ratepayers.
 Utilities pass all costs through.
-Utility lobbyists donate to legislators.
-Legislators pass more mandates.
-Massachusetts households pay the highest rates in the continental U.S. Everyone in the loop gets paid except you.
+Everyone in the loop gets paid except you.

 $534K to Hide Climate Non-Compliance